anisham25/novadebate/site/instructors/evan-burkeen.md

 picture:
   alt: Evan Burkeen
   url: /static/images/portrait.png
 bio: Hey!
-I’m Evan (he/him), and I’ll be one of the Co-Directors for NOVA 2022.
+I’m Evan (he/him), and I was one of the Co-Directors for NOVA 2022, and this year I will be overseeing administration.
 I am a rising Senior at American Heritage in Florida and serve as a Captain on our Public Forum Team.
   In my career, I’ve qualified to FFL, NSDA, and TOC, and reached deep outrounds at tournaments such as Yale, GMU, and Emory.
 I enjoy all types of debate, ranging from lay to progressive.
 In my off time, I am a PASSIONATE listener of music and I love debating (no surprise there) about which artists are the best (Playboi Carti).
 This is my third year at NOVA, and I’m excited to see y’all this summer!
 general-staff: true
 general-staff-role: Administrator
 name: Evan Burkeen